Public open space strategy guide for local governments.

 to simplify structure plan content.

-Development Control Policy 3.4 – Subdivision of Rural Land (DC 3.4) has no requirement for provision of public open space.
-This policy, however, allows for creation of a lot to facilitate the conservation of a heritage building or place provided
+Development Control Policy 3.4 – Subdivision of Rural Land has no requirement for provision of public open space.
+This policy, however, allows for creation of a lot to facilitate the conservation of a heritage building or place provided that

-In addition, under DC 4.1 land may be required to be given up as public open space in an industrial subdivision to provide for buffer strips and/or suitable planted areas between industrial uses and any adjacent non industrial areas.
+In addition, under the policy land may be required to be given up as public open space in an industrial subdivision to provide for buffer strips and/or suitable planted areas between industrial uses and any adjacent non industrial areas.

 State Planning Policy 3.6 – Developer Contributions for Infrastructure (SPP 3.6) sets out development contribution provisions for standard infrastructure items applied by the WAPC on the subdivision, strata subdivision, or development of land; and